-During this scoping phase, a call for knowledge was launched to carry out a first literature overview and compile a list of publications relevant to the topic.
+During this scoping phase, a call for knowledge was launched to conduct a first literature overview and compile a list of publications relevant to the topic.

-The Document of Work (DoW) described the results of the scoping activities as well as the background of the request.
+The Document of Work (DoW) described the results of the scoping activities and the background of the request.